SamuelCupp/PreSync/docker/README.txt

 To run the image:

-  sudo docker run -it --rm presync
+  sudo docker run -it --rm presync bash

+You will find out-1.txt and out-2.txt which show the results of the testsuites with presync enabled.
+In the directory "nout" you will find out-1.txt and out-2.txt with presync disabled.